RT-21 Temp 2S

 The RT-21 was the first mobile ICBM developed in the world.
 Its innovative concept and design were created by Alexander Nadiradze.
-The RT-21M Pioner and succeeding missile complexes relied on the RT-21 base concept and were used by Nadiradze for many of his later projects.
+The RSD-10 Pioneer and succeeding missile complexes relied on the RT-21 base concept and were used by Nadiradze for many of his later projects.
 The program became mired in a series of treaty complications, including questions regarding its use of theatre missile launchers.
 It is unlikely that the RT-21 ultimately reached deployment, and by the mid-1980s, the program had been scrapped.
 Its maximum period of storage on a launcher was 5 years, and preparation time for launch was 40 minutes.